For urgent consular assistance call

 More information:

 Terrorism is a significant threat.
-An attack could occur at any time.
+An attack could occur at any time, including places frequented by expatriates and foreigners.

 Possible targets of terror attacks include:

-If, despite our advice, you travel to Burundi:
+If despite the risks, you travel to Burundi:

 If there's an attack nearby, leave the area as soon as it's safe.